awsdocs/amazon-connect-admin-guide/doc_source/tutorial1-login-aws.md

 # Step 1: Launch Amazon Connect<a name="tutorial1-login-aws"></a>

-This step walks you through finding Amazon Connect in the AWS console, and opening the Amazon Connect console\.
+In step walks you through finding Amazon Connect in the AWS console, and opening the Amazon Connect console\.

 1. Log in to the [AWS Management Console](https://console.aws.amazon.com/console) \(https://console\.aws\.amazon\.com/console\) using your AWS account\.